folkzb/magalu/script-qa/cli-doc/config/help.md

 ```

 ## Product catalog:
-- Aliases:
-- config, conf

-## Other commands:
 - Commands:
 - delete      Delete/unset a Config value that had been previously set
 - get         Get a specific Config value that has been previously set